Dolphin Tips and Tricks¶

 Under

-with the number you would like to apply the profile to.
-If all the profiles are using the same controller layout, you may simply copy and paste, and only replace the2
+2at the end ofWiiMoteProfile2with the number you would like to apply the profile to.
+If all the profiles are using the same controller layout, you may simply copy and paste, and only replace the2with a3and so on.

 Wii: